launchdarkly/sse-contract-tests/README.md

   * `"restart"`: The caller can tell the SSE client at any time to disconnect and retry.

 The test harness will use the `capabilities` information to decide whether to run optional parts of the test suite that relate to those capabilities.

+### Stop test service: `DELETE /`

+The test harness sends this request at the end of a test run if you have specified `--stop-service-at-end`.
+The test service should simply quit.
+This is a convenience so CI scripts can simply start the test service in the background and assume it will be stopped for them.

 ### Create stream: `POST /`